What is the advantage of working with Protolabs? Why should I choose your company to make my parts?

 Why do you have manufacturing facilities in other countries?
 Are my parts made in the United States?

 We manufacture all parts for North America at our U.S. facilities.
 We also ship internationally to many other countries from our U.S. facilities.
-Our manufacturing facility in England supports all of the European countries, and our Japan facilities manufactures exclusively for Japan.
+Our manufacturing facilities in England and Germany support all of the European countries, and our Japan facilities manufactures exclusively for Japan.

 How do I get a quote?